 We believe that the actuarial methods and assumptions used in this report are reasonable and appropriate for the purpose for which they have been used.
-In addition, because it is not possible or practical to consider every possible contingency, we may use summary information, estimates or simplifications of calculations to facilitate the modeling of future events.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
+In addition, because it is not possible or practical to consider every possible contingency, we may use summary information, estimates, or simplifications of calculations to facilitate the modeling of future events.
 We may also exclude factors or data that are deemed to be immaterial.

-To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the College Illinois!® Prepaid Tuition Program as of June 30, 2023.
+To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the College Illinois!® Prepaid Tuition Program as of June 30, 2024.
 All calculations have been made in conformity with generally accepted actuarial principles and practices commonly applicable to similar types of arrangements.

-This report was prepared using our proprietary valuation model and related software which, in our professional judgment, has the capability to provide results that are consistent with the purposes of the valuation and has no material limitations or known weaknesses.
+This report was prepared using our proprietary valuation model and related software which, in our professional judgment, has the capability to provide results that are consistent with the purposes of the valuation, and has no material limitations or known weaknesses.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.
 We are relying on the GRS actuaries and Internal Software, Training, and Processes Team who developed and maintain the model.

-Lance J. Weiss and Alex Rivera are Members of the American Academy of Actuaries (MAAA) and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+Alex Rivera, James R. Sparks, and Joshua Murner are Members of the American Academy of Actuaries (MAAA) and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.